Home | Who We Are | What We Support | Library | Events | Donations | Store

 This video (07:54) about Kenosis Spirit Keepers was created by Jacob Devaney (courtesy of Culture Collective).

-We ask the native community to create a travel group of leaders to serve as placeholders both during the travels and upon return to their home community, as well as young people who are positive role models, but who may be living in high risk situations.
+We ask the Native community to create a travel group of leaders to serve as placeholders both during the travels and upon return to their home community, as well as young people who are positive role models, but who may be living in high-risk situations.

 This program is open to any other travelers who are interested and wish to support indigenous wisdom.
 Details available on our Events page.
 A portion of the program tuition is tax-deductible and goes to support Kenosis Spirit Keepers programs.

-Hopi Spirit Keepers for 2011/2012
+Spirit Keepers Sponsorships

-Spirit Keepers 2007-2011
+Spirit Keepers 2007-2017

 Young Adult Sponsorship Program